GaveenA/cloudProject/readMe.md

-# Cloud Project - Assignment 1
+# Cloud Project - VibeCheck
-# By: Hewa Gaveen Amarapala - s3766914
+### By: Gaveen A

+## VibeCheck is a social media application built with React JS, Node JS, and deployed on AWS

-# Important - Please Note:
+## Important - Please Note:
-# The Vibe Check Application (end user application) does Image uplaod to Amazon S3, - Please ensure required '.env' file is available when running applcation - This is a hidden file in the 'vibe-check-frontend' directory (visible on VS code)
+## The Vibe Check Application (end user application) does Image uplaod to Amazon S3, - Please ensure required '.env' file is available when running applcation - This is a hidden file in the 'vibe-check-frontend' directory (visible on VS code)

 All images including in User Avatar and images posted by users are uploaded and fetched from Amazon S3 Please make sure the required env file containg required Access Keys and Access ID's are available for Image Upload to work